pouwelsjochem/solar2d/README.md

 Lua is an open source scripting language designed to be lightweight, fast, yet also powerful.
 Lua is currently the leading scripting language in games and has been utilized in Roblox, The Elder Scrolls Online, Don't Starve, World of Warcraft ™, Angry Birds ™, Civilization ™, and [many other popular franchises.](https://en.wikipedia.org/wiki/Category:Lua-scripted_video_games)

 ### Plugins for all needs
-Select from numerous plugins which extend the Solar2D core for features like in-app advertising, analytics, media, and much more.
+Select from numerous plugins which extend the Solar2D core for features like in-app advertising, media, and much more.
 A vast variety of plugins is available via [Solar2D free directory](https://plugins.solar2d.com/) or third party stores, like [Solar2D Marketplace](https://solar2dmarketplace.com/).

 ### Call any native library
 If it’s not already in the core or supported via a plugin, you can call any native (C/C++/Obj-C/Java) library or API using Solar2D Native.
 It also allows to easily package your code as a plugin.